boudicca-events/boudicca.events/QUERY.md

 where

-* `<text>` is an arbitrary string, but if that string matches a keyword or contains special characters ( space, (, ), \, ", ...) it has to be surrounded by quotes.
+* `<text>` is an arbitrary string surrounded by quotes.
 Quotes and backslashes in the quote-escaped text have to be escaped by a preceding backslash.
-Special characters which are allowed without quote-escaping are the dot '.' and the minus '-'.
-  This is because a lot of field-names contain a dot (like `location.name`) and dates contain -, and these exceptions makes it easier to write queries for them.
 * `<number>` is a integer or decimal value, can be positive or negative, for example `2`, `-5`, `-2.5`
 * `<fieldname>` is a `<text>` matching a field of an event to be queried.
 There is the special field `"*"` which means "any field".
-Please note that * is a special character and thus the quotes are needed.
-Also note that the fieldname matching is case-sensitive, so the fieldnames `name` and `NAME` are different fields.
+Please note that the fieldname matching is case-sensitive, so the fieldnames `"name"` and `"NAME"` are different fields.
-* `<date>` is a `<text>` in the ISO Local Date format `YYYY-MM-DD`, for example `2023-05-27`
+* `<date>` is a `<text>` in the ISO Local Date format `"YYYY-MM-DD"`, for example `"2023-05-27"`

-In contrast to other queries or math there is no operator precedence here, they will be ordered/grouped randomly (depending solely on the parser).
-So make sure to use the grouping `(...)` mechanism!
+The operator precedence is with the lowest starting: `or` -> `and` -> `not`, so not is the strongest binding one.
+You can use the grouping `(...)` mechanism to circumvent the order.

 ## Examples

-* Search for any event containing the text "technology" in the name: `name contains technology`
+* Search for any event containing the text "technology" in the name: `"name" contains "technology"`
-* Search for any event NOT containing the text "technology" in the name: `not name contains technology`
+* Search for any event NOT containing the text "technology" in the name: `not "name" contains "technology"`
-* Search for any event containing the text "technology" in any field (like when you search on our website): `"*" contains technology`
+* Search for any event containing the text "technology" in any field (like when you search on our website): `"*" contains "technology"`
-* Search for any event in either Linz or Enns: `location.city equals Linz or location.city equals Enns`
+* Search for any event in either Linz or Enns: `"location.city" equals "Linz" or "location.city" equals "Enns"`
 * Search for any event containing `a "longer" sentence` in the
-  description: `description contains "a \"longer\" sentence"`
+  description: `"description" contains "a \"longer\" sentence"`
 * Search for any event in Wien but not in
-  Gasometer: `location.city equals Wien and (not location.name equals Gasometer)`
+  Gasometer: `"location.city" equals "Wien" and (not "location.name" equals "Gasometer")`
 * Search for any event while I am in Vienna on
-  holiday: `location.city equals Wien and startDate after 2023-05-27 and startDate before 2023-05-31`
+  holiday: `"location.city" equals "Wien" and "startDate" after "2023-05-27" and "startDate" before "2023-05-31"`
 * Search for events with a duration of 2 hours or less: `duration "startDate" "endDate" shorter 2`

 See our [Semantic Conventions](SEMANTIC_CONVENTIONS.md) to find common field names.

-## Architecture of _insert name here_
+## Architecture of the Boudicca Query Language

 Using queries is a three-step process: Lexing, Parsing, Evaluation